wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/04-design-of-model-driven-apps.md

 ![Model-driven app layout in studio.](../media/fundraiser-app-designer.png)

-For each table, you will be able to specify the following:
+For each table, you'll be able to specify the following:

 -   **Forms** – Defining how users will see and interact with the data